rodrigoneumann/third-milestone-project/README.md

 ### Colours

-- In the color scheme I used shades that favored the easy visualization of the information.
+- In the colour scheme, I used shades that favoured the easy visualization of the information.
-- In the navbar and footer I used the white background with letters in a dark gray tone, giving a greater contrast for logo information and menu options.
+- In the navbar and footer, I used the white background with letters in a dark grey tone, giving a greater contrast for logo information and menu options.
 As well as a light shadow in the division with the Body.
-- In the background I used an image of the wooden floor with a slight change in opacity to make it a little lighter.
+- In the background, I used an image of the wooden floor with a slight change in opacity to make it a little lighter.
-- In the boxes for adding and editing properties, login and user registration, a title with a dark gray background with white letters was used to give greater contrast.
+- In the boxes for adding and editing properties, login and user registration, a title with a dark grey background with white letters was used to give greater contrast.
 - The buttons have a dark tone with white letters and black borders, making an interesting effect.
-- Some images with white dolls were used in the user's standard photo and when the user has not yet included any ad.
+- Some images with white dolls were used in the user's standard photo and when the user has not yet included an ad.

 ### Icons